 This not only guarantees incomes below the poverty line, but also means, an already impoverished farmer can’t produce beyond a certain point, and can’t scale.
 It is also the one thing that makes it pretty hard for people like us to rebuild post COVID-19.

-It is also worth noting that, countless antipoverty programs have come and gone, all of them with the goal of lifting rural poor farmers in our region from extreme poverty, but all of them have only repeated the same thing: providing rural poor farmers with improved seed; fertilizers, and training -- not a lasting solution to what comes thereafter (i.e., market access at harvest).
+It is also worth noting that: various antipoverty programs have come and gone, all of them with the goal of moving rural poor farmers in our region from extreme poverty, but all of them have only done the same thing: providing rural poor farmers with improved seed; fertilizers, and training -- not a lasting solution to what comes thereafter (i.e., market access at harvest).

 If addressed, many farmers would indeed be able to turn into more productive citizens who are capable of escaping extreme poverty in a self-sustaining way.

-My intended solution is: a fully-fledged agro-processing plant that shall both reverse poverty and create jobs in our region, by creating reliable market linkages for rural poor farmers, and linking our produce with agri-value chains -- like bakeries and confectioneries; bottling companies and breweries; paperboard industries and textiles, etc.
+My intended solution is: an integrated agro-processing plant that shall both reverse poverty and create jobs in our region, by minimizing post-harvest food losses; creating new market linkages for rural poor farmers, and linking our produce with agri-value chains -- like bakeries and confectioneries; bottling companies and breweries; paperboard industries and textiles, etc.

-A detailed description of the intended plant, and a breakdown of what the $15m will do, is available here.
+A detailed description of the intended plant is available here.